nologic/blog/_posts/2016-08-23-lost-touch.md

     print output
 ```

-On each message send for our port of interest we collect information from the registers and record the data into a while for later processing.
+On each message send call for our port of interest we collect information from the registers and record the data into a file for later processing.
 In this case we just take the buffer at `X0` and read the amount of bytes specified in `X2` which is the length of the buffer.
 Other data is recorded as well but we'll find its usefulness sometime later.

-Each entry in the output file will look like this:
+Each entry of the output file will look like this:

 ```JSON
 {"frame": "frame #0: 0x0000000197054c40